+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 29th September 2009 at the Stanley Picker Gallery, London Strange Places
+Private view 29th September 2009 at the Stanley Picker Gallery, London STRANGE PLACES

 Strange Places brings together 11 international contemporary artists who propose an alternative mapping of the globalized urban condition.
 Whether gazing at ambiguous thresholds on the edges of the city, or tracing liminal spaces in its centre, these photographs explore themes of place, identity, boundaries and the uneasy encounter between land and built environment.
 The images do not capture urban life as action, but meditate on the spaces where it unfolds.
 What arises from this observation of traces and aftermath is a poetic quality hinting at the potential beauty of the most unlikely places.
 Curated by Alexandra Stara Stanley Picker Gallery, Faculty of Art, Design & Architecture.
 Kingston University